mv-2112/canonical-openstack-docs/reference/concepts/service-endpoint-encryption.rst

 --------

 The encryption of service API endpoints in an OpenStack cloud requires a method for the creation and distribution of TLS certificates.
-MicroStack supports enabling TLS via the Traefik application, which is the ingress point for all service endpoints.
+Canonical OpenStack supports enabling TLS via the Traefik application, which is the ingress point for all service endpoints.

 [note type=“info”] **Note:** Currently, only the TLS CA feature method is supported.
 This feature only works with certificates signed by an